TASEmulators/waterboxdev/readme.txt

 1. open a command prompt to the c:\waterboxdev. you can use a bash shell from msys as well, if you wish, if you take care to setup the environment correctly (see %PATH% above)
 2. run `vagrant up` to boot the VM
  (the first time you do this, a VM will have to download; it's cached in `%home%/.vagrant.d` so this won't happen again.
-The VM is ~390MB.
+The VM is ~390MB.)
 3. run `vagrant ssh` to connect to the VM
-4. clone bizhawk if you haven't already; I suggest cloning to /share/bizhawk as it will make your development easier
+4. clone bizhawk if you haven't already; I suggest cloning to /share/bizhawk as it will make your development easier (you can test the emulator in windows immediately after building a core)
 5. You may wish to automate building + copying the *.wbx into the bizhawk output/dll dir.
-You don't need to .gz them, that is optional.
+You don't need to .gz them, that is optional, but make sure to delete the existing committed .gz cores probably.

 DEVELOPMENT LOOP (ENDING WORK FOR THE DAY)